mstarkman/ember-rails-template/README.md

 * improve readme to include the list of gems and which ones are optional
 * Add powder gem stuff
 * Add application.rb customization stuff
+* Add notifications to the screen to let the user know what's going on